inailuy/HeartBeat/README.md

 # HeartBeat
-Health Fitness App for working out with bluetooth heart rate monitor
+Health Fitness App for working out with bluetooth heart rate monitor written in Objectic C

 ## User Interface
 User interface takes cues from social networking app Snapchat.
 Three way slide Interface with the starting view displays a screen with options to begin a workout.
 The app uses transparencies views with a map of the users location in the background